code-flyer/SAPWF/README.md

 1. Change the parameters in the file data.cfg
 2. Get into fhe folder where the files are located and open a windows terminal
-3. Run the program and the feature is saved in the file names '0_TLS_sampling.rate_32.TLS_20.csv'  (for example).
+3. Run the program and the feature is saved in the file named '0_TLS_sampling.rate_32.TLS_20.csv'  (for example).
   ```bash
     feature.exe
   ```